jeffoo713/pressureMonitor/README.md

 To run this project:

-- create `.evn` file with firebase information (refer to .env-example file)
+- create `.env` file with firebase information (refer to .env-example file)
 - install it locally using npm:

 ```